 It is very important that you do not finalise and agree any figures in a stand-alone enquiry without understanding the possible implications for your tax credits claim that was not part of this enquiry.

-Information you may be asked to provide
+What information may I be asked to provide?

 HMRC have the right to ask for information and/or documents that may reasonably be required to enable them to check your tax return.
 This may include bank statements, invoices, receipts etc. If you think you are being asked for records which are unreasonable, for example you run a self-employed business and you are asked for your spouse’s bank statements, you should ask HMRC why they think they are relevant to the enquiry.